reasonmethis/docdocgo-core/README.md

 ## Introduction

 DocDocGo is a chatbot that can ingest documents you provide and use them in its responses.
 In other words, it is like ChatGPT that "knows" information from your documents.
+It can also do web research for you and synthesize collected information into a well-structured report.
 It comes in two versions: DocDocGo Carbon (commercial, sold to Carbon Inc.) and DocDocGo Core (this repository).

 ## Features

 - Provides [several response modes](#advanced-usage) ("chat", "detailed report", "quotes", "web research")
 - Allows to [query](#advanced-usage) simultaneously based on semantics and on substrings in documents
 - Dynamically manages its "memory" allocations for the source documents vs the current conversation, based on the relevance of the documents to the conversation
-- Provides links to source documents
+- Provides links to source documents or websites
 - Has been tuned to be resilient to "jail-breaking" (by contrast, in some well-known commercial applications it's possible to access the "internals")

 For reference, DocDocGo Carbon (not available here) has these features: